PPPLDeepLearning/plasma-python/docs/PrincetonUTutorial.md

 [//]: # (Consistent with https://www.open-mpi.org/faq/?category=slurm ?)

 [//]: # (certain output seems to be repeated by ntasks-per-node, e.g. echoing the conf.yaml.
-Expected?)
+Expected?
+Or, replace the print calls with print_unique)

 ### Understanding the data